maxler0y/LLMBosted_WikipdiaGame/README.md

 # Project README

 ## Current Limitation
-This project worked very with gpt4 (although expensive at ~20 cents per full 5 node path).
-However, recent new usage limits on OpenAI's server mean both gpt4 and gpt4o are limited to just 1-2 quick queries when taking into account the size of the context window being passed in this project (as can be seen in AIRequest.txt).
-This means only gpt3.5 tubro can be used to generate links, which unfortunately causes hallucaintion beyond our control, ultimately meaning I have not been able to reproduce complete paths since this change on OpenAIs side.
+This project worked very well with gpt4 (although expensive at ~20 cents per full 5 node path).
+However, recent new usage limits on OpenAI's servers mean both gpt4 and gpt4o are limited to just 1-2 quick queries when taking into account the size of the context window being passed in this project (as can be seen in AIRequest.txt).
+This means only gpt3.5 tubro can be used to generate links through an entire path detection, but this model unfortunately causes hallucaintion beyond our control, ultimately meaning I have not been able to reproduce complete paths since this change on OpenAIs side.
 I was at least lucky to document progress and working versions with gpt4 in the pngs: Examples/originalOutput.png, Examples/Online1.0.png, and Examples/Online2.0.png.

 ## What This Project Provides